Gaaame/Gaaame/README.md

 <h2 align="left">Hi 👋!
-My name is Kenneth and I'm a Front End Web Developer from the Philippines.</h2>
+My name is Kenneth and I'm a Front End Web Developer and Aspiring CyberSecurity Analyst from the Philippines.</h2>

 ###